lixinghe1999/lixinghe.github.io/index.md

 </table>

 ## News
-Our paper "SCSV2: Physics-informed Self-Configuration Sensing through Vision and Vibration Context Modeling" will appear at the Third Workshop of Combining Physical and Data-Driven Knowledge in Ubiquitous Computing (CPD 2020) as part of Ubicomp 2020.
+Our paper "SCSV2: Physics-informed Self-Configuration Sensing through Vision and Vibration Context Modeling" will appear at the Third Workshop of Combining Physical and Data-Driven Knowledge in Ubiquitous Computing (CPD 2020) as part of Ubicomp 2020.<a href="2020_CPD_Lixing" download>PDF</a>

 ## Introduction
 Hello, my name is Lixing He, an undergraduate student from UESTC major in Automation.
-I studied at UC Berkeley as exchange student in Spring 2020 and worked with Prof.Shijia Pan from UC Merced.
-Now I am collaborating with Prof. Jun Han from National University of Singapore.
+I studied at UC Berkeley as exchange student in Spring 2020 and worked with <a href="https://www.pans-lab.com/">Prof. Shijia Pan</a>from UC Merced.
+Now I am collaborating with <a href="https://www.comp.nus.edu.sg/~junhan/">Prof. Jun Han</a> from National University of Singapore.

 ## Research interest
 My research interest includes signal processing and optimization modelling, and their applications on Cyber-physical system and Security.